yappabe/docker-apache-php/README.md

 ## ENV vars

 * DOCUMENT_ROOT defaults to /var/www/app/web
-* ENVIRONEMENT defaults to dev
+* ENVIRONMENT defaults to dev

 ## How to use PHP 5.4